-Before connecting a diode into a circuit, it is recommended to test the diode working.
+Before connecting a diode to a circuit, it is recommended to test the diode working.
 A diode may be faulty and unable to work as expected.
 As the diode has low forward resistance and high reverse resistance and it can be easily checked by using a digital multimeter or ohmmeter.
 While a defective diode may show an open circuit in both forward and reverse bias.
 Alternatively, a defective diode may show a short circuit in both forward and reverse bias.

 Testing a diode with a digital multimeter

 Nowadays, the digital multimeter has a diode testing option where you test the diode.
 First of all, move the knob to the small diode symbol for testing a diode.
-Then connected the diode anode to the red lead of the meter and cathode to the black lead to make it forward bias.
+Then connected the diode anode to the red lead of the meter and the cathode to the black lead to make it forward bias.
 The meter provides voltage from the internal battery and shows the voltage drop.
 In the case of the forward bias, for a good diode, the typical voltage drop is between 2.5 to 3.5 volts.
 Other readings, in this case, indicate a faulty diode.

-In the second part, the terminal of the diode is reversed such that the anode connects to black and cathode connected to the red lead.
-In this case, the diode offers high resistance, so the meter may show maximum voltage drop for a good diode.
+In the second part, the terminal of the diode is reversed such that the anode connects to black and the cathode is connected to the red lead.
+In this case, the diode offers high resistance, so the meter may show a maximum voltage drop for a good diode.
 The maximum voltage will depend upon the battery used in the multimeter, which may vary from manufacturer to manufacturer.